smartcontractresearchforum/docs/en/grants_general_contributors.md

 * [Some current examples](https://www.smartcontractresearch.org/tag/summary)

-In addition to researchers, we’re also looking for moderators, editors, project managers, social media experts, among other roles.
+In addition to researchers, we're also looking for moderators, editors, project managers, social media experts, among other roles.

 ## Compensation

-There’s a wide variety of work to be done at SCRF, from writing Research Summaries to copy editing and graphic design to various administrative roles.
+There's a wide variety of work to be done at SCRF, from writing Research Summaries to copy editing and graphic design to various administrative roles.
 We support flexible payment schedules, honoraria, grants, and other arrangements.

 As our researchers become more deeply engaged with the project, or take on larger pieces of work, we have longer-term relationships available, including salaried positions.

 _We pay in cryptocurrency.
 For longer commitments, alternative arrangements can be made._

 If you are unable to accept direct payments because of your university or funding agency, we can discuss alternative options.
-This could include:
+These could include:

 * funding a project
 * conference travel